donghwijung/MuNES/README.md

 ```
 ## Trajectory Planning
 ### Prerequisite
-* To proceed the trajectory planning, a pcd file containing ground points from the multi-floor map.
+* To proceed the trajectory planning, a pcd file containing ground points of the multi-floor map is necessary.

 * The ground map can be obtained from the mapping process.